- Written by Dr.Mehmet Demircioglu

 Turkey is usually less expensive than the United States, Canada, the United Kingdom, and many Western European countries.
 Lower operating costs, a large medical tourism market, and strong competition all affect price.

 But lower national cost is different from unsafe discounting.
-A good clinic in Turkey can be less expensive than a good clinic in the West while still allowing time for assessment, sterile practice, skilled staff, careful graft handling, and surgeon responsibility.
+A clinic in Turkey can be less expensive than a comparable clinic in the West while still allowing time for assessment, sterile practice, skilled staff, careful graft handling, and surgeon responsibility.
 A very cheap clinic may be cheaper because those safeguards are weaker.

 The concern is not only poor growth.
 It can be an unnatural low hairline, wrong direction, visible scarring, infection, necrosis, or donor area overharvesting.
 These problems can affect the patient for years.